 Will there be anything else to pay for at the time of the funeral?

-Will a Southern Co-operative Funeral Plan cover costs if I die abroad?
+Will a Southern Co-op Funeral Plan cover costs if I die abroad?

-How do I pay for a Southern Co-operative Funeral Plan?
+How do I pay for a Southern Co-op Funeral Plan?

 If I die prior to completing the instalment plan, is the fixed price still guaranteed?